worklifesg/Machine-Learning-IBM/Clustering/Readme.md

   * Agglomerative Clustering Algorithm for vehicle dataset using scipy - Hierarchical_Clustering_Vehicle_Dataset_Scipy.py
   * Agglomerative Clustering Algorithm for vehicle dataset using scikit-learn - Hierarchical_Clustering_Vehicle_Dataset_Scikit.py
 * Output file: Hierarchical.txt , hierarchical_vehicle.txt, hierarchical_vehicle_s.txt

+### DBSCAN Clustering

+* Python files: DBSCAN_General.py, DBSCAN_Weather_Station_Clustering.py
+* Date file: weather_Canada.csv
+* This dataset shows the location of weather stations in Canada.
+DBSCAN can be used here, for instance, to find the group of stations which show the same weather condition.
+As you can see, it not only finds different arbitrary shaped clusters, can find the denser part of data-centered samples by ignoring less-dense areas or noises.
+* Two programs:
+  * General DBSCAN Algorithm for randomly generated data points - DBSCAN_General.py
+  * DBSCAN Algorithm for weather stations dataset - DBSCAN_Weather_Station_Clustering.py
+* Output file: DBSCAN_general.txt

+## Usage of basemap in DBSCAN algorithm

+Currently basemap is no longer in use in matplotlib toolkits since 2017.
+Another feature has been introduced 'Cartopy' but to finish this excerise in Visual Studio Code using basemap package, following steps are done.

+* Install [Python 2.7.18](https://www.python.org/downloads/release/python-2718/), where pip is already there as there are no pip files before 2.7.9 and needs to be bootstrapped if used.
+* Install cp27-amd64 or cp27-amd32 .whl files for [Pyproj](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyproj) and [Basemap](https://www.lfd.uci.edu/~gohlke/pythonlibs/#basemap)
+* Using command prompt, use ' pip install pyproj‑1.9.6‑cp27‑cp27m‑win_amd64.whl' and ' pip install basemap‑1.2.1‑cp27‑cp27m‑win_amd64.whl'
+* Either you can make python 2.7 as default version in user and system environment variables in system settings or can Select Interpreter in VS Code and choose Python 2.7
+* Please remember when installing any version of Python, all other related packages need to be installed again such as numpy, pandas, scikit-learn, scipy etc.